kadena-docs/kadena-docs/docs/smart-contracts/language-features.md

 There are several ways that you can embed comments in Pact programs.
 The most common convention is to use semicolons (;) at the start or end of a line to add comments in smart contracts.
+With this notation, all comments are introduced by a single semi-colon followed by text to the end of the line.
-In most cases, you should follow a convention similar to the following for readability:
+Although there's no difference between using a single semi-colon and multiple semi-colons, it's common for code to follow a convention similar to the following for readability:

 - A single semicolon (;) for short notes on a single line of code.